 Out the gate the 15% goes entirely to our staff, allowing us to increase wages to $15 an hour.
 But it does not remotely cover all of our labor costs.

-The fee is added to all orders because our kitchen staff is working just as hard to serve you whether or not the order is for carry-out, delivery, or full service and this service fee is supporting all of our staff.
+The fee is added to all orders because our kitchen staff is working just as hard to serve you whether or not the order is for carry-out, delivery, or full service.
+This service fee is supports all of our staff.

 This officially went into effect on May 20th, 2020.